What is a Heart transplant?

 During the "destination therapy”, implantation of a left ventricular assist device (LVAD) may improve the functions of other organs or improve a patient’s overall health, making him/her fit for a heart transplant procedure.

-Implantation of LVAD may improve life expectancy, enhance the quality of life, the patient will be able to perform routine activities, reduce the symptoms of heart disease, etc.
+Implantation of LVAD may improve life expectancy, and enhance the quality of life, the patient will be able to perform routine activities, reduce the symptoms of heart disease, etc.

 For the Best LVAD Placement in Delhi, get in touch with Manipal Hospitals.